carlosgm02/uwp-languages/C#/readme.md

 - [**Background App**](/C%23/BackgroundApp)

-  A simple background app as startup task for the Windows 10 IoT with basic and sample *Writelines* and task instances deferral.
+  A simple background app as startup task for the Windows 10 IoT with sample *WriteLines* and task instances deferral.